-8. To qualify for a 2025 One-Year award, candidates should:

-- be citizens of the United States of America (at the time they apply for a scholarship); - (by the time they take up their scholarship i.e. September 2025) hold their first undergraduate degree from an accredited four-year college or university in the United States;

-- have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application (the most up-to-date undergraduate GPA the candidate has received will be used; final transcripts will be requested at the interview stage). - have graduated from their first undergraduate college or university after April 2022. - not have studied for or hold a degree or degree- equivalent qualification from a UK University or GCSE/A level qualifications undertaken in the UK.
+- 8. To qualify for a 2025 Two Year award, candidates should: - be citizens of the United States of America (at the time they apply for a scholarship); - (by the time they would take up a scholarship i.e. September 2025) hold their first undergraduate degree from an accredited fouryear college or university in the United States; - have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application (a candidate's most up-to-date undergraduate GPA will be used for the application; final transcripts will be requested at the interview stage). - have graduated from their first undergraduate college or university after April 2022. - not have studied for or hold a degree or degreeequivalent qualification from a UK University or undertaken GCSE or A level qualifications in the UK.